 Mami Wata

-Here are some introductions to the enthralling myths, folklore, and legendary stories of Mami Wata, an enigmatic and powerful water spirit in African mythology.
+Here we have some introductions to the enthralling myths, folklore, and legendary stories of Mami Wata, an enigmatic and powerful water spirit in African mythology.
 It shows some insights into the extremely interesting legend supporting Mami Wata.

 Mami Wata is known by several names and incarnations across Africa.
 Although, she frequently comes across as a gorgeous and seductive woman with a fishtail or a Snake’s tail.
 She is related to water and has been believed to provide riches, prosperity, and procreation for those who worship her.